tfassbender/onessium/README.md

 A turn-based strategy game, created with libGdx

 ## Development
-Onessium is planed to be a strategy game that is turn based to focus on the strategy instead of which player can create his build-chains faster.
+Onnessium is planed to be a strategy game that is turn based to focus on the strategy instead of which player can create his build-chains faster.
 Because of the lack of textures, the game will only be playable in a tactical overview (only symbols for units, but no textures).

 ## Build Notes